Charles-Zhang-Somewhere/Somewhere/README.md

 ## Somewhere Desktop (Windows) Introduction

 For non-keyboard users, and for usual dedicated workspace, a GUI (Graphical User Interface) is provided - well one cannot deny GUI can be sometimes more efficient in some things than CLI (Command-line Interface).
 In below discussion, we will call Somewhere Desktop "SD".
 Also I use the word **Tab** to refer to a whole page of UI interface, while **Panel** for some area inside a particular page.
-In actual code, I sometimes use "Panel" to refer to tabs directly - well tabs are just some larger panels.
+In actual code, I sometimes use "Panel" to refer to tabs directly - well tabs are just some larger panels - but I will correct all those for consistency.

 The interface of SD is divided into following panels, serving both GUI oriented and some CLI-like purpose: